DhruvGrover28/SkillNavigator.AI/README.md

 ## 🌟 Overview

 SkillNavigator is a cutting-edge job application platform that leverages artificial intelligence to automate and optimize the entire job search process.
-Built as part of the IBM SkillsBuild initiative, it demonstrates advanced AI integration, multi-agent architecture, and modern web technologies.
+It demonstrates advanced AI integration, multi-agent architecture, and modern web technologies.

 ## 🎯 Key Features